vga101/gaiasky/docs/SAMP.rst

 Unimplemented features
 ======================

-The following functions are not yet implemented:
+The following SAMP functions are not yet implemented:

 -  ``table.load.*`` - Only VOTable supported.
 -  ``image.load.fits``